WHAT WE DO

 CUMEDIAE joined a consortium of well-respected social and economic research institutes, cultural managers and creative workers from six European countries, led by the University of Turku (Finland), in a three year long research project intended to reshape the economic and social perception of the Cultural and Creative Industries (CCIs).
 The DISCE Project (acronym for Developing Inclusive & Sustainable Creative Economies), funded by the European Commission under the Horizon2020 Programme, aims to reassess the role of CCIs as contributors to growth, quality employment, competitiveness, and to the attractiveness and social cohesion of cities and regions across the EU.Read More

-CUMEDIAE is involved in raising awareness about the European Jewish Heritage through the Creative Europe cross-border project “Parallel Traces: A new lens on Jewish Heritage.”
-Parallel Traces, which interacts with content and heritage in an innovative, open and plural way, offers an opportunity to unearth the traces of the Jewish cultural heritage in urban architecture and planning from the perspective of discovery by European citizens, bringing essentially a visual viewpoint.
-A pan-European photography contest, several exhibitions, a new app… We are having so much fun with this initiative.Read More
+CUMEDIAE was involved in raising awareness about European Jewish Heritage through the Creative Europe cross-border project “Parallel Traces: A new lens on Jewish Heritage.”
+Parallel Traces, which interacted with content and heritage in an innovative, open and plural way, offers an opportunity to unearth the traces of the Jewish cultural heritage in urban architecture and planning from the perspective of discovery by European citizens, bringing essentially a visual viewpoint.
+A pan-European photography contest, several exhibitions, a new app… We had so much fun with this initiative.Read More

 Consortium Partners: European Association for the Preservation and Promotion of Jewish Culture and Heritage (AEPJ) (Project Leader, Luxembourg), Culture and Media Agency Europe aisbl (CUMEDIAE) (Brussels, Belgium), Imascono Art S.L.
 (Imascono) (Zaragoza, Spain), Patronat Call de Girona (Girona, Spain), Tacka Kommukacije (Belgrade, Serbia), Tarbut Foundation (Sighet/Cluj, Romania), Bente Kahan Foundation (Wroclaw, Poland), Israeli House (Tbilisi, Georgia).